 An instructor may drop a student for nonattendance during the second week of classes in fall or spring semesters or the first four days of each summer session.
 Instructor-initiated drops for nonattendance are signed by the dean or dean's designee.
 The college notifies students by mail.
-The student must contact the instructor before the end of the first week of classes if absences during that period cannot be avoided.
+It is recommended that the student contact the instructor before the end of the first week of classes if absences during that period cannot be avoided.